ritsec/cluster-duck/hosts/nova12.md

 ## Host Messages

+### 15 October 2019 @ 12:46 EST - Sean Newman

+Configured host to use the Vault SSH CA for SSH authentication.

 ### 10 May 2019 @ 23:12 EST - Sean Newman

 Operating system has been installed, and the host is accessible over SSH.